CSharpTeoMan911/Eva/README.md

 <br>

+## 💻 Open and Close Applications
-## It can open and close multiple applications, such as chrome, firefox, notepad, chrome, visual studio code . . .
+* Eva can open and close multiple applications, such as Chrome, Firefox, Notepad, Visual Studio Code, and more.

 <br>